Visiting Maine & Ferry Beach During the COVID-19 Pandemic

 Dance in a sunrise circle, sip coffee with new friends on a sun-drenched porch, play volleyball, swim, sing, make art, pick from a smorgasbord of daily workshops and evening fun, perform in the Talent/No Talent Show, walk the beach, read or just relax.

-Read about the programs at GAYLA 44 in 2022 and GAYLA 43 in 2021 At GAYLA, we celebrate our journey as GBTQ men, honoring the unique gifts that announce us to the world as a vibrant force for good.
+Read about the programs at GAYLA 46 in 2024 and GAYLA 45 in 2023.
+At GAYLA, we celebrate our journey as GBTQ men, honoring the unique gifts that announce us to the world as a vibrant force for good.
 Our history has taught us strength, resilience and how to come together as a creative source of inspiration for all humanity.
 We gather as self-identified men who love men.
 We are single and partnered, young and old, queer, trans, gay, bisexual and curious.
 We are men of many races, classes and gender identities, and embrace our ongoing exploration of how to become a more just and inclusive community.
 At GAYLA, we revel in the joy of being who we are without fear of condemnation or harassment.
 Join us and help create what community is meant to be.
 GAYLA is held at Ferry Beach, a welcoming retreat and conference center that is home to LGBTQ people all year long.
 Thirty minutes from both Ogunquit and Portland, Ferry Beach sits at the edge of a sandy beach and includes acres of woods.
 It’s a magical place to experience the coast of Maine.
-GAYLA is among the nation's longest-running retreat for men who love men.
+GAYLA is among the nation's longest-running retreats for men who love men.
 Join us as we celebrate our unique gifts, sexuality and place in the world as GBTQ men.
 You are already part of GAYLA’s vibrant fellowship.
-Stay in Touch
+Our theme for this summer's conference is....
+"Traveling Our Courageous Path."
+What to Expect:

 Join GAYLA’s Facebook page to get to know us and receive updates on upcoming events. |